How to Find the Best Time to Post

 Have an International Outlook

-Always be aware of the time zones that the companies you are analyzing are in.
+When studying when is the best time to post on social media, always be aware of the time zones that the companies you are analyzing are in.
 You may get misleading results if you are comparing companies in different timezones.
 For instance, a company in the US may think they should be posting at 4 a.m. if they are including a number of businesses based in Japan during their analysis.

 To avoid this pitfall, it is advisable to create separate charts for the different time zones to avoid getting your posting time wrong.
 For example, if your company is present in both the American and the European markets, create two charts for each market and find out the best times to publish your posts for each part of the world.